Hi! My name is Chelsea. I’ve been Dr. Damron’s vet tech for several years now.

 I can still remember the day my husband walked in after work, 15 pounds of trembling German Shepherd puppy in his arms.
-Remington had hid under the seat of the truck the whole hour home.
-I’m not quite sure if my squeals of excitement were comforting or even more terrifying for poor Rem.
+Remington had hidden under the seat of the truck the whole hour home.
+I’m not quite sure if my squeals of excitement were comforting, or terrified poor Rem even more.

 As I sat in bed, scratching Rem’s graying muzzle, I started thinking about his overall health.
 I would honestly consider him to be in his prime at 5 years old.
 He’s NEVER had health issues.
 Nothing shy of a broken dew claw at least.
 After all, he isn’t really a “senior pet” until the age of 7 in the vet world.

 However, there are a couple of lumps that have popped up in the past few months I want the doctor to check out.
 I’ve been noticing his eyes looking a bit more cloudy than normal.
 And, now that it is on my mind, I should probably start him on a glucosamine supplement soon.

 NOW is the time to do something.
 NOW is when preventive care should start.